asset-group/U-Fuzz/README.md

 ## 3.1 Manual Mode Running details

-Step1: input the final capture trace
+**Step 1**: Input the final capture trace as illustrated in the figure below.
 <p align="center">
   <img src="figs/Step1.png" alt="figStep1">
 </p>

 ```
-user can choose to combine multiple capture file by themselves
+The user can choose to combine multiple capture file by themselves
-or use U-Fuzz combiner by input y.
+or use U-Fuzz combiner by inputting "y" in the terminal prompt.
 ```

-Step2: After the capture analysis all the potential state and packet list will be print out, user can proceed to form new state by entering y then the potential packet list (can copy and paste from above).
+**Step 2**: After the capture analysis, all the potential state and packet list will be printed out.
+Then, the user can proceed to form a new state by entering "y".
+Finally, the potential packet list is shown (you can copy and paste from above).

 <p align="center">
   <img src="figs/step2.png" alt="figStep2">